Updated: Monday, February 08, 2021

 What precautions are you taking to prevent the spread of COVID-19?

 In an effort to prevent the spread, all patients must be wearing a face covering or mask to enter our buildings and must keep them on until they leave the building.
 All patients will be screened at the entrance to our buildings and their temperature will be taken.
 We continue to clean and disinfect high-touch surfaces frequently and we have rearranged our waiting room to allow for social distancing.
 We screen patients by phone when confirming appointments and again on arrival at the office.
 Our staff wear masks at all times while in the clinic.
 We are offering all billing, financial consults and scheduling of follow up appointments by phone to limit contact.

 What is the visitor policy when I deliver my baby?

 Local hospitals where our physicians deliver have implemented new visitor restrictions.
-Currently, no children are allowed.
-Only one adult visitor is allowed per hospital stay.
+Please check with the hospital for their current policy.
 Some hospitals have cancelled all OB-related classes but are offering online options.
 Please ask at our front desk for this information.

 How do I request my medical records?